Technius/Starbound-Mod-Toolkit/README.md

 Starbound-Mod-Toolkit
 =====================

-Tool used for creating mods for the game Starbound
+The Starbound Mod Toolkit (SMT) is a tool used for creating mods for the game Starbound.
+SMT is written in Java, and is therefore cross-platform.

 Starbound forums link: http://community.playstarbound.com/index.php?threads/starbound-mod-toolkit.60704/